intel/openvino-ai-plugins-gimp/Docs/user_guide_for_windos_users.md

     > - The downloaded models include FP16 and INT8 precision, and INT8 precision can be executed on MTL NPU.
     > - Weights is saved at `C:\Users\\<user_name>\openvino-ai-plugins-gimp\weights`.

-## Set up GIMP AI plugins with OpenVINO Backend on GIMP
+## Set up GIMP AI plugins with OpenVINO™ Backend on GIMP

-Please follow below steps to setup plugin at first time and then you can use GIMP to execute GIMP AI plugins with OpenVINO Backend to run Stable-Diffusion or other features.
+Please follow below steps to setup plugin at first time and then you can use GIMP to execute GIMP AI plugins with OpenVINO™ Backend to run Stable-Diffusion or other features.

 - Open GIMP application from start menu.
 (Mandatory step for first launch)